 These vertigo attacks may come and go anytime, without warning.
 It may last for a few hours or even linger for days.
 As a result, it can make your everyday routine hard to do.

-Some people illustrate vertigo as if you are suddenly on a tilt-a-whirl.
+Some people illustrate spinning as if you are suddenly on a tilt-a-whirl.
 It may happen while you are walking, sitting down at work, playing with kids, or driving a car.
 Frequently, it can be a terrifying sensation.
 There is always the possibility of getting hurt from falling over.

 How Vertigo Differs From Lightheadedness